Adebayomide/Customer_Complaint/README.md

 # Dataset

-For this project, I will be using the dataset - Customer Complaint Full Data and State Full.
+For this project, I will be using the dataset - Customer Complaint Full Data and State Map Full.

 # Dashboard :